anuket-project/anuket-specifications/CONTRIBUTING.md

 <a name="permissions"></a>
 ### Permission levels
-There are different permissions (levels) available for contributing into CNTT CNTT:
+There are different permissions (levels) available for contributing into CNTT:
 - **Outside Collaborators**: This includes general public.
   - Outside collaborators can add comments to issues and Pull Requests.
 - **Read, Triage, Write, and Maintain** Permissions, which are explained in [here](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization), will be assigned as follows: